 Tip: Take stacks of money.
 It is expensive you won’t even be able to afford a glass of water or some raw fish.

-- We spent almost a month touring around Japan.
+- Out of all of the countries we have traveled to, I think Japan holds the crown for the most misinformed tips.
+We spent almost a month backpacking around Japan.
 We couchsurfed everywhere we went.
 We found the Japanese people to be the most hospitable, calm, generous and humble nation that we have ever met on this planet.
+(The Japanese also hold my vote for the nicest toilets in the world!)
+The Japanese people are also very willing to give you lots of tips on how to conduct yourself in Japan so that you know not to make the same mistakes twice!

 - Most information on the trains is translated into English but if you are having problems just ask someone.
 I lost count of the times we were stood in a railway station looking confused and strangers would come up to us asking if we needed help.